lbeckman314/liambeckman.com/favorites/index.md

 ※ [Comet In Moominland](https://en.wikipedia.org/wiki/Comet_in_Moominland) ⇢ What happens when a comet is bearing down on the entire world?
 Adventures of course!

-※ [The Book Thief](https://en.wikipedia.org/wiki/The_Book_Thief) ⇢ Finding solace in books during a time of great turmoil.

 ※ [Downward Bound: A Mad!
 Guide to Rock Climbing](http://publications.americanalpineclub.org/articles/12197656700/Downward-Bound-A-Mad-Guide-to-Rock-Climbing) ⇢ How to rock climb and fall into disrepute.

 ※ [The Cartoon History of Time](http://www.katecharlesworth.com/time/index.html) ⇢ Ever been taught physics by a chicken and a cat?